scala/docs.scala-lang/_overviews/core/custom-collections.md

 whereas `PrefixMap` has a polymorphic type of values).

 The two convenience methods are `empty` and `apply`.
-The same methods are present for all other collections in Scala's collection framework so it makes sense to define them here, too.
+The same methods are present for all other collections in Scala's collection framework, so it makes sense to define them here, too.
 With the two methods, you can write `PrefixMap` literals like you do for any other collection: